-When a truck driver fails to drive with reasonable care to avoid a roadway collision, the likelihood of a devastating crash is high.
+Pennsylvania and New Jersey have lots of roadways which truck drivers use to deliver goods and services on a daily basis.
+When a truck driver fails to drive with reasonable care to avoid a collision, the likelihood of a devastating crash is high.
 If you have been hurt in a wreck with a careless trucker or lost a loved one in a commercial vehicle collision, it is important to seek legal assistance as soon as possible.

-A Montgomery County truck accident lawyer can help you understand how the legal process works and handle the complexity of investigating the wreck.
-If you are facing serious injuries and are unsure what to do next, a knowledgeable local injury attorney can provide you with sound guidance and help you determine the next steps for your case.
+A Montgomery County, Pennsylvania truck accident lawyer can help you understand how the legal process works and handle the complexity of investigating the wreck.
+If you are facing serious injuries and are unsure what to do next, a knowledgeable Montgomery County, PA injury attorney can provide you with sound guidance and help you determine the next steps for your case.

 Who is Liable for a Commercial Vehicle Collision?

 When it comes to truck crash claims, it is often possible to trace liability back to more than one party.
 A Montgomery County lawyer with experience handling complex truck collision cases would investigate the accident.
 The sooner a truck accident can be investigated the better as there is often physical evidence at the scene, accident reconstruction data, video, witness statements and more that need to be gathered as quickly as possible or can be permanently lost.